Getting Started with CloudGuard Network for AWS

 The end-to-end solution includes:

-• Security VPC with the CloudGuard Network Cross AZ Cluster members deployed in different Availability Zones.
+• A Security VPC with CloudGuard Network Cross AZ Cluster members deployed in different Availability Zones.

-• Sync between the Cross AZ Cluster members.
+• Synchronization between the Cross AZ Cluster members.

-• Private routing table associated with the private subnets with a default route to the Active member private interface (eth1).
+• A private routing table for private subnets with a default route to the Active member's private interface (eth1).

 • Ingress routing integration:

-The routing table associated with the IGW contains routes to private subnets trough the Active member public interface (eth0).
+The routing table associated with the Internet Gateway has routes to private subnets through the Active member public interface (eth0).

-• TGW routing table related to the TGW subnets with a default route to the Active member public interface (eth0).
+• A TGW routing table for the TGW subnets with a default route to the Active member's public interface (eth0).

-• VPC attachment for the Security VPC to AWS Transit Gateway, attachments with TGW subnets.
+• A VPC attachment for the Security VPC to AWS Transit Gateway, with attachments to TGW subnets.

 • Spoke (Consumer) VPCs attached to the AWS TGW.